Wilbur Smith: First novels

-With plenty of spare time in the evening and access to plenty of pens and paper through his job at the Inland Revenue Service, Smith turned back to his love of writing.
-He found that he was able to sell his first story "On Flinder’s Face" under the pen name Steven Lawrence to Argosy magazine in April 1963 for £70, twice his monthly salary.
-After a number of further acceptances, he wrote his first novel, The Gods First Make Mad, and had by 1962 received 20 rejections.
-Reviewing what he had written Smith could see that he had a novel of 180,000 words, yet it was long, badly written, had too many characters and tried to express an opinion on everything from politics and racial tension to women.
+With spare time in the evening and access to plenty of pens and paper through his job at the Inland Revenue Service, Smith turned back to his love of writing.
+In April 1963, he sold his first story, "On Flinder’s Face", under the pen name Steven Lawrence to Argosy magazine for £70, twice his monthly salary.
+After a number of further acceptances, he wrote his first novel, The Gods First Make Mad, but received 20 rejections.
+Reviewing what he had written, Smith could see that he had a novel of 180,000 words: it was too long, badly written, had too many characters, and tried to express opinions on everything from politics and racial tension to women.
+Dejected he returned to work as an accountant.

-Dejected he returned to work as an accountant, until when he was 27 years old he received a telegram from Ursula Williams, his agent in London enquiring as to progress on his new novel.
-Encouraged by her expectation that he would be writing another novel the urge to write once again overwhelmed him.
-He commenced work on another novel:
+When he was 27 years old he received a telegram from his agent in London, Ursula Winant enquiring as to progress on his new novel.
+Encouraged by her expectation that he would be writing another novel, the urge to write once again overwhelmed him.
+He commenced work his next novel:

 I wrote about my own father and my darling mother.
 I wove into the story chunks of early African history.
 I wrote about black people and white.
 I wrote about hunting and gold mining and carousing and women.
 I wrote about love and loving and hating.
 In short I wrote about all the things I knew well and loved better.
 I left out all the immature philosophies and radical politics and rebellious posturing that had been the backbone of the first novel.
 I even came up with a catching title, When the Lion Feeds.

 When the Lion Feeds tells the stories of two young men, twins Sean and Garrick Courtney.
 The characters' surname was a tribute to Smith's grandfather, Courtney Smith, who had been a transport rider during the Witwatersrand gold rush in the late 1880s, had commanded a Maxim gun team during the Zulu Wars.
 He had also hunted elephant both as sport and to provide meat for his family.
 Courtney Smith had a magnificent moustache and could tell wonderful stories that had helped inspire his grandson.